github-education-resources/codespaces-project-template-dotnet/README.md

 ## ✨ Customize your site in 4 steps

 This project is built to be easily customizable.
 Each section of the site is a separate component, and your information needs to be set in only one spot.
-This is not only for ease of updating, but so you can see how prop values are passed to React components.
+This is not only for ease of updating, but so you can see how values are passed to Blazor components.

 For each step, open the project in Codespaces, then you can make and commit your changes while within your Codespaces.

 > See [Using source control in your codespaces](https://docs.github.com/codespaces/developing-in-codespaces/using-source-control-in-your-codespace) for more Codespaces source control how-tos